Skip to main content

 Prophecy <> Databricks Connectivity

 Prophecy connects to Databricks using Rest API.
-Each Fabric defined in Prophecy refers to a single Databricks workspace and each user is required to provide a personal access token to authenticate to it.
+Each Fabric defined in Prophecy connects to a single Databricks workspace and each user is required to provide a personal access token to authenticate to it.

 Security-conscious enterprises that use Databricks with limited network access have to additionally add the Prophecy Data Plane IP address (3.133.35.237) to the Databricks allowed access list.